Skip to main content

 1913 CE, June 7

-The first successful ascent of Denali takes place.
-Four men stood on the top of Denali, the highest peak in North America, for the first time.
-Walter Harper, Harry Karstens, Hudson Stuck and Robert Tatum made history.
+The first successful ascent of Denali - Mount McKinley takes place.
+Four Alaskan men became the first climbers to reach the 20,310' summit of the highest peak in North America, for the first time.
+The four climbers; Walter Harper, Harry Karstens, Hudson Stuck and Robert Tatum made history.
 More

 1965 CE, June 7

-1965, June 7 - The U.S. Supreme Court struck down a Connecticut law banning contraception.
-With tis decision, the Supreme Court guaranteed the right to privacy, including freedom from government intrusion into matters of birth control.
+The U.S. Supreme Court struck down a Connecticut law banning contraception.
+With this decision, the Supreme Court guaranteed the right to privacy, including freedom from government intrusion into matters of birth control.

 Hunger impacts all of us | 360-435-1631